-- 5.1.50.2 FPT_TST.1.2 The TSF shall provide authorized users with the capability to verify the integrity of TSF data. - 5.1.50.3 FPT_TST.1.3 The TSF shall provide authorized users with the capability to verify the integrity of stored TSF executable code. - 5.1.51 FRU_RSA.2 Minimum and maximum quotas - 5.1.51.1 FRU_RSA.2.1 The TSF shall enforce maximum quotas of the following resources [assignment: controlled resources] that [selection: individual user, defined group of users] can use [selection: simultaneously, over a specified period of time].
+5.1.60.2 FPT_TST.1.2 The TSF shall provide authorized users with the capability to verify the integrity of TSF data.

+- 5.1.60.3 FPT_TST.1.3 The TSF shall provide authorized users with the capability to verify the integrity of stored TSF executable code. - 5.1.61 FRU_RSA.2 Minimum and maximum quotas defined group of users] can use [selection: simultaneously, over a specified period of time].